BEKK-IoT/getting-started-beacons/src/text/node/intro.md

 ## Firebase

 [Firebase](https://www.firebase.com/docs/) is a realtime cloud database which allows you to store and synchronize data.
-What makes Firebase interesting is that it makes it really easy to synchronize data between multiple clients.

-Firebase will only send new events when the content of the realtime database is changed.
-And the changes always overrides the older values, so it's not a database for storing history.

 In the following code example we use Firebase to send and receive events.